This section summarizes some general methods for making backups.

 full backup, you should also rotate the binary log using

 --flush-logs.
 See mysqldump — A Database Backup Program.

-If you have performance problems with your master server while making backups, one strategy that can help is to set up replication and perform backups on the slave rather than on the master.
+If you have performance problems with a server while making backups, one strategy that can help is to set up replication and perform backups on the replica rather than on the source.
 See Chapter 2, Using Replication for Backups.

-Replication Relay and Status Logs) when you back up the slave's
+Relay Log and Replication Metadata Repositories) when you back up the replica's

 databases, regardless of the backup method you choose.
 This

 information is always needed to resume replication after you